5 Easy Ways To Spring Clean Your Skin

 ½ teaspoon ndalorganic vanilla powder or 1 teaspoon organic vanilla bean paste

-1 long glass of organic rice milk or goats’ milk
+1 long glass of organic rice or goat milk

 Blend all the ingredients until milky and pour into a long, elegant glass.